 Welcome to The Heron's Nest.

-where tradition and innovation meet and compliment each other
+where tradition and innovation meet and complement each other

 It is our intention to present haiku in which the outward form of each poem has been determined by two important elements.
 The primary element is the poetic experience, faithfully and uniquely evoked in words.
 The second element helps to shape the first; it is the poet's knowledge and respect for traditional haiku values.
 When well balanced these elements result in work that is distinctively and unmistakably haiku.
 "Poetic experiences" are those that inspire us to express ourselves creatively with words.
 "Haiku values" are the traditional underpinnings, both Japanese and Western, by which haiku sensibility has evolved into what it is today, and which will continue to shape haiku traditions in the future.
 There are many ideals equated with each of the various haiku forms.
 No one poem can embody all, or even a majority of these ideals.
 Each of us must decide for ourselves what is important in the writing and appreciating of haiku.
 To help you decide whether to submit your work, you should know the qualities (described on our "Submit" page) that we regard as important to haiku.